 Hole No. 7 - Par 3, 217 yards

-The second of Harbour Town's sterling quartet of par 3s is has the least water, but gives plenty to think about anyway.
+The second of Harbour Town's sterling quartet of par 3s has the least water, but gives plenty to think about anyway.
 A large bunker with skinny reaching fingers surrounds the green while two appealingly gnarly live oaks guard the front of it like gargoyles.
-A new tournament tee on a pedestal of slanted railroad ties makes this hole play well over 200 yards.
+A tournament tee on a pedestal of slanted railroad ties makes this hole play well over 200 yards.
+Love & co. made an important infrastructure change here, rerouting the cart path to provide a less spoiled look.

 Hole No. 8 - Par 4, 473 yards

 The longest par four on the course is also the simplest-looking, but there's more than meets the eye.
 From a nearly 100-yard-long runway tee that reaches back into the forest, the fairway curls gradually left, inviting players to rip a majestic draw.
 Past the 300-yard mark, though, players must be precise if they want a clear shot to the small, minimally-defined green.
 Drives right of center will need to contend with a large live oak in a sandy waste area.
 Despite the length of the hole, many players will sacrifice yards off the tee for a comfortable look from the fairway with a longer iron.
-Par is a good score on this hole, which starts a run of six splendid two-shotters in a row.
+Par is a good score on this hole, which begins an unusual but entertaining run of six two-shotters in a row.

 Hole No. 9 - Par 4, 332 yards

 Pete Dye never intended this hole to be drivable, but it is a rare example of a par 4 where the steady increase in hitting distance has brought new forms of intrigue to bear.
 The boomerang-shaped green is functionally impossible to hold from 330 yards downrange, especially since there's a trench bunker across the front of it.
-But that doesn't stop bombers from trying to swat a ball up around the V-shaped surface, which sloughs off into the most diabolical bunker on the course, a tiny pot back-center.
+But that doesn't stop bombers from trying to swat a ball up around the V-shaped surface, which sloughs off into the most diabolical bunkers on the course: two tiny pots with fresh sod faces.
 Better to pick one's favorite wedge yardage and get a long iron or hybrid to there from the tee.
 Birdies are not uncommon here, but neither are frustrating bogeys and worse.

 Hole No. 10 - Par 4, 451 yards